-- The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
+The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
 The PPG met regularly, carried out patient surveys and submitted proposals for improvements to the practice management team.
+For example, the PPG through collecting patient opinion had proposed that reception staff undertook customer care training.
+We saw plans in place to undertake this in June 2016.

-For example, we were told that the practice had responded to requests for website improvements to be made. - The practice had gathered feedback from staff generally through staff meetings, appraisals and discussion.
+The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
-Staff told us they felt involved and engaged to improve how the practice was run and an example of the practice responding to feedback was changes to the front reception desk to make working conditions more comfortable.
+Staff told us they felt involved and engaged to improve how the practice was run.